|

 Once on the top floor, you will enter a contemporary cultural venue and meeting place, which kicked off with "Under Water," a video installation by the Italian artist, Fabrizio Plessi, a familiar face around Venice.

-The biggest complaints I've heard is that the ancient well that was in the center of the Fondaco was moved off-center, and that the floor is too contemporary and slick.
+The biggest complaints I've heard are that the ancient well that was in the center of the Fondaco was moved off-center and that the floor is too contemporary and slick.
 I've also read some negative comments on the Internet.
-All I can say is that after living in Venice for nearly two decades, where gossip is an artful weapon, the only way to draw a correct conclusion is to witness something with your own eyes and ears, and form your own opinion.
+All I can say is that after living in Venice for nearly two decades, where gossip is an artful weapon, the only way to draw a correct conclusion is to witness something with your own eyes and ears and form your own opinion.

 Ciao from Venezia,